-BACHELOR OF SCIENCE IN HOSPITALITY ADMINISTRATION (B.S.H.A.)
-MAJOR: HOSPITALITY ADMINISTRATION
+BACHELOR OF SCIENCE IN HOSPITALITY MANAGEMENT MAJOR: HOSPITALITY MANAGEMENT

-The College of HTRM was established in the Fall of 1991.
-Academic programs include a major in hospitality administration (B.S.H.A.) with specializations in Hotel, Food Service, and Resort Management; in International Hotel, and Tourism management; in International Golf Management; and in Sports Recreation Management.
-The B.S.H.A. is offered in the day division program only.
-Graduate degree programs include the MBA specialization in Hospitality Administration and MBA in Sports Athletics Administration.
+The College of HM was established in the Fall of 1991.
+Academic programs include a major in hospitality management (B.S.H.M.) with specializations in Hotel, Food Service, and Resort Management; International Hotel, and Tourism management; International Golf Management; and in Sports Recreation Management.
+The B.S.H.M. is offered in the day division program only.
+Graduate degree programs include the MBA specialization in Hospitality Management.